Team England (roller derby): 2018

+2025

+Finished 3rd in the world cup held in Insbruk Austria.
+They beat France to win the bronze medal.

 Lineups

 2011 team roster

 Six tryout sessions were organised for prospective skaters, and this enabled the coaches to draw up a shortlist of forty.
 They were invited to attend a final tryout, from which the final roster of twenty was selected.
 The final line-up was announced in August 2011; more than half the skaters selected for the team were from the London Rollergirls.